-- A pre-inspection in the country of origin is required regardless of the cost, insurance and freight (CIF) value for tobacco, drinks, plants, chemical products, toys, motorbikes, used cars, bicycles, and food items; however, if the shipper is entitled to an exemption (Diplomats), a pre-inspection is not required even if the above mentioned items are imported.
+- A pre-inspection in the country of origin is required regardless of the cost, insurance and freight (CIF) value for tobacco, drinks, plants, chemical products, toys, motorbikes, used cars, bicycles, and food items; however, if the owner of the goods is entitled to an exemption (diplomats), a pre-inspection is not required even if the above mentioned items are imported.

-- Cartao de contribuinte can only be obtained after the client has obtained his work permit
+- Cartao de contribuinte can only be obtained after the owner of the goods has obtained his work permit.

 - Shipments containing bicycles, motorbikes, chemical products, toys, second-hand vehicles, plants, food, and beverages are subject to inspection in the origin country; Customs will charge a fine of 100% of the CIF value if the necessary procedures have not been followed.

-- The Pro-forma Invoice must be on the letterhead of the origin agent, stamped and signed and with the shipper and consignee with details clearly noted.
+- The pro-forma invoice must be on the letterhead of the origin agent, stamped, and signed and with the owner of the goods and consignee with details clearly noted.

-- Declaration of Value signed by the shipper
+- Declaration of value signed by the owner of the goods

 - Copy of plane ticket with valid return flight